 3. Shoot Through Objects to Create Depth

-You can also use colourful foregrounds to make dull photos look more vibrant.
+You can also use colorful foregrounds to make dull photos look more vibrant.

 If your landscape looks empty, shoot through objects like branches or grass.
 This will add more interesting elements to your photo and create depth.
 Together, these things will make your dark landscape look more eye-catching.